JcooperSmartwyre/candidate-test/originalProblem.md

 DEV > Will do.
 Thanks.

-## Examples:
+## Scenarios:
-The following examples can also be referenced and tested against in the unit test file `fromBookings.test.js`
+The following scenarios can also be referenced and tested against in the unit test file `fromBookings.test.js`
 ### Case 1
 #### Input